lucyjeehyeon/portfolio/README.md

 **Status:** Repository to be updated

 ### 📌 Overview

-This project assessed the ethical risks of ToxMod, an AI-based voice moderation system.
+This project conducted an ethical impact assessment of ToxMod Voice Moderation AI, an AI-based voice moderation system used in online gaming environments.

-The analysis focused on risks that may occur when AI moderation technology is deployed in real-world gaming environments.
+The project focused on how AI voice moderation can affect users, game communities, and platform operators when it is used to detect harmful speech such as hate speech, harassment, and abusive language in real time.

 ### 🔍 Analysis Focus

-- Bias
-- Privacy
-- False positives
-- AI governance
+- Privacy and data governance
-- Accountability
-- Real-world deployment risks
+- Fairness and bias risks
+- Transparency of AI-based moderation
+- Stakeholder impact analysis
+- AI lifecycle-based risk assessment
+- Ethical dilemmas in real-time voice moderation

+### 🧩 Key Issues Analyzed

+- Whether voice data and emotional information are handled with sufficient privacy protection
+- Whether the system can fairly moderate users across different languages, accents, and cultural contexts
+- Whether users can understand why they were warned, restricted, or penalized
+- Whether automated moderation can balance user protection with freedom of expression
+- How responsibility should be shared between AI systems, human moderators, developers, and platform operators

 ### 🙋‍♀️ My Contribution

-- Reviewed real-world deployment cases related to AI voice moderation
-- Assessed ethical risks using an AI Impact Assessment framework
-- Analyzed governance and accountability issues
-- Organized findings into an academic project report
+- Analyzed the ethical risks of AI-based voice moderation in online games
+- Reviewed the system from the perspectives of privacy, fairness, and transparency
+- Organized stakeholder impacts involving developers, users, game communities, and regulators
+- Participated in AI lifecycle-based evaluation, including design, data collection, model development, deployment, and post-management stages
+- Suggested improvement directions such as clearer user notification, stronger privacy protection, external validation, and more transparent appeal procedures

 ### 💡 Key Takeaway

-This project helped me understand that AI systems should be evaluated not only by technical performance, but also by fairness, privacy, and social impact.
+This project helped me understand that AI systems should not be evaluated only by technical performance.

+Especially in real-time moderation systems, privacy, fairness, transparency, accountability, and user trust must be considered together.
+I also learned that ethical AI analysis requires looking at the entire lifecycle of a system, from data collection to actual deployment and user impact.

 ---